 Miroslav Lajcak, the current Minister for European and Foreign Affairs, recently announced that if Slovakia decided to withdraw from the UN migration pact – a document that he helped draft – he would resign from his post.
-While Austria, Hungary, Poland and the Czech Republic signalled they would refuse to sign the document, Slovakia remains the only Visegrad Group member state that hasn’t made any official announcement yet and remains divided on the issue.
+While Austria, Hungary, Poland and the Czech Republic hinted they would refuse to sign the document, Slovakia remains the only Visegrad Group member state that hasn’t made any official announcement yet and remains divided on the issue.

 Lajcak and Fico have been at odds with each other regarding the UN Compact on Migration, with the latter openly criticizing it and the former slamming the politicking and spread of misinformation surrounding this non-binding international treaty to be signed next month in Morocco.
 Many oppositions parties urged the government not to sign the document, and the Foreign Affairs Committee of the Parliament recommended the same thing earlier this week.